Skip to content

 RUN;

 So, these are the ways to import data in SAS.
-We hope that you must have found it helpful.
+We hope that you have found it helpful.

 You may also want to see our detailed guide on Importing data using Proc Import.